-The Waverly School provides an experience-based, cross-disciplinary education in which students work to their highest potential.
-The Waverly School promotes confident, curious, resourceful learners who demonstrate intellectual engagement, critical and creative thinking, respect for individual differences, and a strong sense of personal and social responsibility.
+The Waverly School cultivates curious, resourceful, confident learners who demonstrate intellectual engagement, critical and creative thinking, respect for individual differences, a strong awareness of personal responsibility, and an active commitment to social justice.

 Total Enrollment: 360

 Student Population: Coed

 The Waverly School